jbuzzzzho/bereft-souls/src/PackBuilder/docs/Recipes.md

 ![image](https://github.com/user-attachments/assets/1b37fcd0-d27e-470a-97cb-7146f7cfd503)

 And just like that, we're done!
-If you head into the game and check all recipes for the Zenith using the Recipe Browser mod, you should now see that they all have the added reqeuirement of 5 gel.
+If you head into the game and check all recipes for the Zenith using the Recipe Browser mod, you should now see that they all have the added requirement of 5 gel.

 ![image](https://github.com/user-attachments/assets/b362b2df-7d7e-4180-95c9-44f1143664ac)